udippant/base-drafts/draft-ietf-quic-transport.md

 containing that information is acknowledged.

 * Data sent in CRYPTO frames is retransmitted according to the rules in
-  {{QUIC-RECOVERY}}, until either all data has been acknowledged or the crypto state machine implicitly knows that the peer received the data.
+  {{QWIK-RECOVERY}}, until either all data has been acknowledged or the crypto state machine implicitly knows that the peer received the data.

 * Application data sent in STREAM frames is retransmitted in new STREAM frames